 Link building also demonstrates your content's authority, which will help improve search visibility – but creating and optimizing content is for after you've prioritized your technical SEO!

-3. Avoid Robots.txt Issues
+3. Avoid Robots.txt Issues that Block Crawling

 The Robots.txt file tells a bot what pages to crawl versus not to crawl.

-If you want your pages to ever get indexed, you need to grant Google access to ythem.
+If you want your pages to ever get indexed, you need to grant Google access to them.
 As such, you need to make sure that the Robots.txt file isn’t blocking content that’s intended for the index.

 Recommended Reading: Common Robots.txt Issues (and How to Avoid Them)

-4. HTTPS and Redirect Management
+4. HTTPS and Redirect Management to Preserve Crawl Efficiency

 We also recommend you serve pages on HTTPS and implement a site-wide rewrite to HTTPS URLs.